Phil Dowsett

-Philip Colin Dowsett (born 4 March 1951) is a British retired motor racing driver.
+Philip Colin Dowsett (born 4 March 1951) is a British retired racing driver.
 He initially competed in Formula Ford, Formula Three and Formula Atlantic in the 1970s, finishing as runner-up in the 1979 and 1980 National Formula Atlantic Championships.
 He competed regularly in the British Touring Car Championship during the 1980s in a Toyota Corolla GT.
 In 1988 and 1989 he won consecutive class D (up to 1600cc) titles, becoming the last driver to win that class.
 He finished as runner-up in the championship overall in 1988, five points behind champion Frank Sytner.
 He is the father of racing cyclist Alex Dowsett.